| |

 opportunity to again preserve a vast basement full of records for the

-organized W&LE as they were wanting to lease out the office building at
+the newly organized W&LE as they were wanting to lease out the

-basement needed cleaned out in a certain frame...and the best part of it all
+the basement needed cleaned out in a certain frame...and the best part

 In that basement, packed with all of those records, there was material